minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 //   2016 in between))
 // plot for cutoff date and contributions. with cutoff data vertically and the amount of contributions (in plots_2.qmd)

-In analysing the timing of contributions relative to congressional votes, a clear pattern emerges as detailed in @congresses-contribs.
+In analyzing the timing of contributions relative to congressional votes, a clear pattern emerges as detailed in @congresses-contribs.
 Since most votes occur late in the session, contributions from the six months preceding each vote mostly originate from the current Congress.
 Occasionally, they also include